AttentionRAG: Attention-Guided Context Pruning in Retrieval-Augmented Generation: Method

 \subsection{Time Efficiency and Batch Generation}

 Since we employ a next-token prediction paradigm, only one focal token needs to be generated for each chunk.
 Furthermore, as each chunk is processed independently, batch generation can be used to accelerate the process.
 This approach results in high time efficiency.
+Moreover, we can use quantified model to further accelerate the compression process.
+We provide the pseudocode of our method in Algorithm 1 in Appendix.